yeisonmontoya1815/Special-Topics-in-Data-Analytics/README.md

 - **Information Extraction/Sentiment Analysis:** Discerning emotions and extracting insights.

 In these domains, text mining is a potent tool for extracting valuable insights from vast textual information.

+## Seminar 4

+Big Data introduces a host of intricate challenges in terms of data generation, storage, and retrieval, as emphasized by Piety (2019).
+Addressing these challenges necessitates strategic approaches to unlock the potential inherent in extensive and varied datasets.
+The complexities involve efficiently handling diverse data types, particularly with the surge of information from sources like IoT and social media (Laney 2001).

+Furthermore, the substantial volume of data requires scalable storage solutions that often surpass the capabilities of traditional databases.
+Quick and seamless access to relevant information is paramount for optimal functionality, necessitating systems tailored to retrieve data from repositories without compromising performance.
+In light of these challenges, this document aims to delineate key issues and propose strategies for data generation, storage, and retrieval.

+It also advocates for the adoption of DynamoDB, an AWS-backed framework renowned for its competence in building technology stacks for managing large datasets at an affordable cost.